ajk8/microcache/README.md

 ## Current features

 * Simple upsert and get workflow
+* TTLs for expiring cache items
 * Decorator for "memoization"
 * Enabling and disabling functionality, including a context manager
-* Work directly on the imported module... no additional instantiation
+* Work directly on the imported module... no additional instantiation (unless you want to)

 ## Installation